 - Licking their hind end

 - A sudden foul odor coming from your dog

 - Leaving foul-smelling fluid behind on spots they sit or lay on

 If your dog is displaying any of the above behaviors, it may be their way of telling you they need their anal glands emptied.

 Every dog will vary on how often they need their anal glands expressed.
 Some dogs only have them manually emptied once or twice a year, while other dogs will need this service every month.
-This answer varies based on how well your dog can express their glands on its own and whether or not your dog is prone to anal sac disease.
+This answer varies based on how well your dog can express their glands on their own and whether they are prone to anal sac disease.

-It is more common for small dogs to struggle with anal gland expression than large dogs.
+It is more common for small dogs to struggle with anal gland expression than for large dogs.
 Because their anal sacs are emptied by the force of their bowel movements, small dogs don’t always provide enough force for them to completely empty.
-This is also a challenge for overweight dogs, as they cannot adequately posture the same way a fit dog can.
+This is also a challenge for overweight dogs, as they cannot adequately posture as a fit dog can.